Theory of Change: From novice to master changemaker

 18 modules, 12+ hours plus many assignments that work towards a first draft of your very own ToC

 Combination of strong didactic principles and visual elements that make learning fun

-Theory of Change offers social organisations a great concept and approach to build an organisational culture of critical reflection, co-creation with stakeholders and constant analysis of what works, why, for whom and under what circumstances.
+Theory of Change offers social organisations a great framework and approach to build an organisational culture of critical reflection, co-creation with stakeholders and constant analysis of what works, why, for whom and under what circumstances.

 Who is this course for?